 The nuance inherent in different character decks can allow for different play styles, which is fun.
 Fans of the game enjoy exploring character options and finding those that best match their intended play style.

 Distinct, thematic abilities are good in any game with variable powers.
 They help to create ownership, which heightens investment from players.

 And I do enjoy the theme.
 Part of my frustration with the game is that I really want to like it more than I do.
 Slapping down cards over beers with friends is probably my most preferred style of gaming.
 There will be gamers who don’t find the faults I mentioned to be game-killing, and they’ll gleefully sink into the light roleplaying embedded into character/deck options.

 I’ve had too many dud sessions to give it a pass, even among those like me who should be in the game’s target audience.
 But there’s still merit here.

 Who Won’t Like This

 Those who don’t like take that won’t enjoy this.
 Also those who want to plan things out turns in advance.
-There’s some subtle strategy here, particularly with the more nuanced decks, but it’s also ultimately kind of arbitrary, and most of the strategy is at best reactionary.
+There’s some subtle strategy here, particularly with the more nuanced decks, but it’s also often just reactionary.

 RDI seems like it should be a riot.
 An elevator pitch of the game will seem exciting to nearly any gamer who enjoys playing with friends over drinks.
 I count myself among such gamers.
 Give me a good game, good friends, and a good beer, and I’m happy.
 And the bevy of roles and card types will give the game enough variance and nuance to keep some of those gamers entranced through multiple plays.

 I played this a couple times recently after years of not having played it.
 I remembered it somewhat fondly, and was surprised when I was no longer a fan.
 However, when I first played it, I was brand new to the hobby.
 Like a cartoon show that you remember fondly from your youth, some age well, others don’t.
 For me, this one didn’t.